Joystream/community-repo/council-reports/alexandria-testnet/Alexandria Council #2 report - 24-20-2020.md

 ### 1.5 - Council Mint & Budget Status
 * Start minted: 6553000 tokens
-* End minted:  tokens
+* End minted:  14493000 tokens
-* Total minted during council round:  tokens (+% from start)
+* Total minted during council round: 7940000 tokens (+121% from start)
-	* Minted from Spending proposals: 0 tokens
+	* Minted from Spending proposals: 3500000 tokens
-	* Minted for CM payments: tokens
+	* Minted for CM payments: 4440000 tokens

 * Budget proposal link: https://testnet.joystream.org/#/proposals/25
 * Budget forum link: https://testnet.joystream.org/#/forum/threads/136

-(Note: The council budget is now based on the rewards for roles, council payments and validator payments.
+(Note: The council budget is now based on the balance of rewards for roles, council payments and validator payments.
 Jsgenesis decides how much to set the mint to.)

 ## 2 - Minutes
 ### 2.1 - Proposal Overview
--  Proposals Created
+- 13 Proposals Created
-	-  Text Proposals
+	- 5 Text Proposals
-	-  Spending Proposals
+	- 4 Spending Proposals
-	-  SetWorkingGroupMintCapacity Proposals
+	- 1 SetWorkingGroupMintCapacity Proposals
-	-  SetContentWorkingGroupMintCapacity Proposals
+	- 1 SetContentWorkingGroupMintCapacity Proposals
+	- 1 SetValidatorCount Proposals
+	- 1 SetWorkingGroupLeaderReward Proposals

--  Approved & executed proposals
+- 11 Approved & executed proposals
-	- Token value:  tokens
+  - Token value: 8500000 tokens
 - 0 Canceled proposals
 - 0 Rejected proposals
 - 0 Slashed proposals
 - 0 Expired proposals
-	- Token value:  tokens
+  - Token value: 0 tokens
 - 0 NotEnoughCapacity failures
+- 2 Proposals carried to next council session (lack of council vote quorum)
+  - Token value: 1000000 tokens

-- Total time for proposals to finalize:
+- Total time for proposals to finalize: 292.31 hours
-- Average time for proposals to finalize:  hours
+- Average time for proposals to finalize: 22.48 hours
 	- This average is calculated from all proposals, including canceled and expired proposals.
+	- Proposals which are not successfully voted by the current council are considered finalized at the final blockheight of the current council.
+So if the current council has 50 hours to vote on proposal, but does not fully vote and the proposal is passed onto the next council, this 50 hours is included in the average time to finalize.

 ### 2.2 - Proposal Breakdown
 #### Proposal 16 - Alexandria - Council 01 report